matt-pearson29/just-gym/README.md

 The images for the site were obtained from:
  - Pexels
  - Pixabay
- - Blank-calendar
+ - Blank-calendar<br>

  All images are stock images and free for commercial use.

 ### Acknowledgements